-Apple Macs are ideally suited for various tasks, including writing.
-If you're looking for a new computer to help you write your next term paper or first best-selling novel, you'll notice there are a lot of different models on the market.
-Our favorite for writers is the 13-inch MacBook Air (2019).
-There are other noteworthy models we've gathered to help you choose the one that fits your needs best.
+If you're looking for a new computer to help you write your next term paper or best-selling novel, you'll notice there are a lot of different models on the market.
+Our favorite for most writers is the 13-inch MacBook Air, a portable, powerful solution.
+There are other noteworthy Macs we've gathered to help you choose the one that fits your needs best.

-At 2.75 pounds, the 13-inch 2019 MacBook Air is the lightest MacBook currently on the market despite having the same screen size as the smaller of the two MacBook Pro models.
-Along with being less weighty, the MacBook Air provides two more hours of use between charges, although actual performance depends on what you're doing.
+At 2.8 pounds, the latest 13-inch MacBook Air is the lightest MacBook currently on the market despite having the same screen size as the smaller of the two MacBook Pro models.
+Along with being less weighty, the MacBook Air provides up to two more hours of use between charges, although actual performance depends on what you're doing.
+The laptop also includes the new Magic Keyboard, which first launched on the 16-inch MacBook Pro.

 The entry-level price for the MacBook Air is appealing.
-However, it comes with drawbacks, starting with having an older and slower processor and less robust graphics card.
+However, it comes with drawbacks, starting with having a slower processor and less robust graphics card.
 It also contains fewer Thunderbolt 3 ports than most of the MacBook Pro models.
 None of these disadvantages should affect you if you're mainly using the computer for writing and similar purposes.

 - Same screen size as 13-inch MBP